-Have and adhere to policies de infections signed for the individual's care and provid ler organisations that will h elp to prevent and control Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions Systems and processes are in place ensure that: • staff are supported in adhering all IPC policies, including those for other alert organisms to All standard IPC Policies up to date and in Compassionately challenge and educate staff.
+• and 24 hour Covid-19 lab WHT samples couriered hourly Onsite rapid testing for flu and Covid-19 to continue at WHT Screening for other infections takes place, evidenced in ICNET. ler organisations that will he elp to prevent and control Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions staff are supported in adhering to all IPC policies, including those for other alert organisms undertaken by the Director of Nursing and Head of IPC.
+IPT visit all COVID-19 wards daily, with most other areas on a daily basis.
+To advise and assure practices are being undertaken correctly.
+Staff not following policy on occasions.
+Compassionately challenge and educate staff.
 Hand hygiene training delivered to all areas of the Trust and include in mandatory training Escalation through divisions and professional leads.
 Escalation to ICC, QPES as appropriate.

-identified and effectively communicated to staff through the changes.
+Any national changes to PPE guidance are immediately printed and taken to clinical Staff not always following advice and guidance through Compassionately challenge and educate staff.
+While identified and effectively communicated to staff areas where a member of the IPCT go through the changes.
 This is followed up by distribution to all staff and communication through Daily Dose.
 Identified for community teams through daily huddle and community tactical.
-Information then shared across the division. attempting to understand the reason for non-compliance.
-Escalation through divisions and ICC.
-10. Have a system in place to manage ge the occupational health needs and obl igations of staff in relation to infection Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions Appropriate systems and processes are in place to ensure: • staff in 'at-risk' groups are identified and managed appropriately including ensuring their physical and psychological wellbeing is supported Clinically extremely vulnerable staff including staff greater than 28 weeks pregnant have been advised to shield during this second wave.
+Information then shared across the division. their personal beliefs. attempting to understand the reason for non-compliance.
+Escalation through divisions and ICC. --- --- ------------------------------ -- 10.
+Have a system in place to manage ge the occupational health needs and obl igations of staff in relatio n to infection Key lines of enquiry Evidence Gaps in Assurance Mitigating Actions Appropriate systems and processes are in place to ensure: • staff in 'at-risk' groups are identified and managed appropriately including ensuring their physical and psychological wellbeing is supported Clinically extremely vulnerable staff including staff greater than 28 weeks pregnant have been advised to shield during this second wave.
 Staff in high or medium risk have completed risk assessments and have been advised on correct PPE etc and will continue to work whether from home or onsite.
 Community staff undergone further assessments during second wave.
 Advice shared in Daily Dose 6/11/20 Managers of staff who are able to work from home must complete on-site working application.
 Risk assessment in place to support vulnerable staff with underlying health conditions, to include BAME staff.